 There's no room in our society for

 bigotry and prejudice.
-You can help UHDPS to prosecute hate crimes
+You can help UHPD to prosecute hate crimes

 by reporting hate-motivated activity, particularly where it may